 Tiny pom-poms – available at Hobbycraft – create 3D wrapping paper the looks like it’s been left out in the snow.
 Scraps of string in brown, as well as Christmassy red and green is a rustic yet festive finishing touch.

 Rustic raffia is the perfect partner for brown paper wrapping.
 But up your presentation game by adding a few extra embellishments.
 Pine cones are beautifully in keeping with the natural aesthetic.
-Or for more glamour, add a few wooden stars.
+Or for more glamour, add a few wooden stars or golden bells.